 You might also want to look at lifestyle factors like alcohol, tobacco and drug use, as well as your diet and exercise.
 Sexual dysfunction doesn’t have to be the result of any one thing, but these are the common sources of problems.

 Further reading: can a prostate massage work for impotence?

 Using a prostate massager isn’t dangerous when done carefully and gently, with time for muscles to relax.
 Over time, it may even provide some of the most exciting sexual experiences of your life.
 But bringing one into your bedroom is your own choice.

 A prostate massager is safe to use as long as you follow the rules.
 Use devices designed for the task and go easy.
-Treat your butt like a museum — not a straightaway.
-Take your time exploring.

 If you’re ready to try something new, consider our selection of toys — Hims offers plenty of ways to spice up your intimacy with safe and fun-to-use products.
 Happy exploring!

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!

 Dr. Mike Bohl is a licensed physician and the Director of Scientific & Medical Content at a stealth biotech startup.
 Prior to joining Hims & Hers, Dr. Bohl spent several years in digital health focusing on patient education.
 He has also worked in medical journalism for The Dr. Oz Show and Sharecare and has served on the Medical Expert Board of Eat This, Not That!.